Westfield City Council votes on property management

 What it means?
 Normally, ordinances are presented and voted on in separate meetings; however, the council suspended the rules to vote on the ordinance so that the clerk-treasurer can distribute funds as needed.

 What happened?
-District 5 Councilmember/President Mike Johns commended the council for their efforts over the past two years and listed out some of the actions they have undertaken, saying, “I think we are going to leave the city in better shape than we found it.”
+During public comment, longtime Westfield resident Judy Shuck tearfully thanked the council for its service.
+During council comment, District 5 Councilmember/President Mike Johns commended the council for their efforts over the past two years and listed out some of the actions they have undertaken, saying, “I think we are going to leave the city in better shape than we found it.”

 What’s next?
 The final city council meeting of 2023, and the final meeting for the current council, will be held Dec.
 27 at Town Hall at 130 Penn St.